Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 December 2026 Coming soon Monthly update planned.

-So far, the figures point to solid activity, but with a clear slowdown after the peak season.
-Between January 1 and April 30, 2026, Thailand welcomed 11,685,810 international visitors.
+So far, the figures point to solid activity, but with less momentum than during the peak season.
+Between January 1 and May 31, 2026, Thailand welcomed 14,032,660 international visitors.

 After two very strong months in January and February, arrivals fell to 2,775,200 visitors in March, then to 2,368,900 visitors in April.
-April therefore confirms a seasonal decline, despite the short-term boost from Songkran.
+In May, Thailand recorded 2,346,850 international arrivals, a level very close to April.

-However, the three-month advance booking rate fell to 21.73% in April, compared with 24.10% in March and 32.64% in February.
-This points to weaker visibility for tourism operators as Thailand moves into the low season.
+The three-month advance booking rate also edged down to 20.89% in May, compared with 21.73% in April.
+This confirms weaker visibility for tourism operators as Thailand moves into the low season.

 According to figures from Thailand’s Ministry of Tourism and Sports, relayed by The Nation, the main source markets as of April 26, 2026 were as follows: